 Some genotypes are more complex and involve more alleles.
 This is the case when determining your blood group.
 When stating your blood group, two components are usually referred to - a letter grouping (ABO) and whether you are Rhesus positive or negative.
 Rhesus markers are present on the surface of the red blood cells of 80% of people.
-These people are said to be Rhesus positive.
-If the Rhesus marker is not present these people are, said to be Rhesus negative.
+These people are called Rhesus positive.
+If the Rhesus marker is not present on the red blood cells, the person is said to be Rhesus negative.
 People belong to one of four other main blood groupings.

-Table 1.1 shows the proportion of Australians who fall into each of these four groups.
+Table 1.1 shows the proportion of Australians who fall into each of four groups.